microsoft/llguidance/parser/src/json/README.md

 It aims to either produce a grammar conformat to the JSON schema semantics, or give an error, but [see below](#departures-from-json-schema-semantics) for some known differences.

+There are various limits on the size of the input schema and the resulting grammar.
+However, we've successfully processed schemas up to 4 MB in size.

 ## Supported JSON schema features

 Following JSON schema features are supported.